 If you’re looking for a support system, I would recommend finding other Mamas in business who can totally relate to the lifestyle you’re leading.
 You want ladies who will celebrate your wins – both tiny and big, can relate to your hardships, and offer encouragement, motivation and inspiration when you need it most!
-[Shameless plug, I have a FB Group of Mamas in Business that can provide you all of that and more!
-If you’re interested in joining us – Click Here!]
+[Shameless plug, I have a Facebook Group of Mamas in Business that can provide you all of that and more!
+We’d love to have you join in on the conversation and community!

 Moral of the story?
 Being a Mama in Business is hard.
 Undoubtedly you’ll have to deal with setbacks and failures, you’ll have to push yourself to show up even when it seems pointless, and you’ll have to find a tribe to rely on.
 But if you learn these lessons early on and keep pushing forward, there’s sure to be a pot of gold on the other side of that rainbow.
 [FYI the pot of gold I’m referencing isn’t just financial success, but personal growth, happiness, fulfillment, and making a difference in the lives of others as well].

-If you enjoyed reading ‘Lessons for Mamas Starting a Business’, then make sure to check out these great reads:1
+If you enjoyed reading ‘Lessons for Mamas Starting a Business’, then make sure to check out these great reads: